Norman Strongholds and Irish Pubs: The Perfect Ireland Itinerary That Includes Carrickfergus Castle

 Day-By-Day: Your Perfect Ireland Itinerary That Includes Carrickfergus Castle

-The perfect Ireland itinerary balances efficiency with enjoyment, covering approximately 650 miles of stunning landscapes while still allowing time to savor each location.
+The perfect Ireland itinerary balances efficiency with enjoyment, covering approximately 650 miles of stunning landscapes while still allowing time to savor each location and explore the incredible things to do in Ireland beyond the typical tourist trail.
 This carefully calibrated plan eliminates wasteful backtracking while ensuring Carrickfergus Castle takes its rightful place among Ireland’s premier attractions.
 Each day builds logically on the previous one, creating a journey that feels organic rather than rushed.

 Days 1-2: Dublin’s Greatest Hits (Without Hitting Tourist Traps)